AWS announces preview of AWS Interconnect - multicloud

 Resolution

-If the error occurred because of connectivity issue between replication instance and source or target, then you receive errors similar to the following:
+If there's a connection issue between the replication instance and the source or target, then you receive errors similar to the following:

 - "Application-Status: 1020912, Application-Message: Failed to connect Network error has occurred, Application-Detailed-Message: RetCode: SQL_ERROR SqlState: HYT00 NativeError: 0 Message: [unixODBC][Microsoft][ODBC Driver 13 for SQL Server]Login timeout expired ODBC general error."